tanisha-bhadani/Flipkart-in-Metaverse/README.md

 </p>

 So here we bring you "Flipkart's 3D virtual world" <br />
-* A fully 3D virtual world in MetaVerse in Decentraland. <br />
+* A fully 3D virtual world in Decentraland Metaverse. <br />
 * Decentraland is a 3D virtual world browser-based platform.
 Users may buy virtual plots of land in the platform as NFTs via the MANA cryptocurrency, which uses the    Ethereum blockchain.
 * Mana Tokens - In-game ERC-20 cryptocurrency of Decentraland used to trade land and other goods(wearables,objects etc) in the virtual world.